techidaily/site-extra-hints/source/_posts/capture-stunning-videos-on-iphone-8-pro-tips-for-quality-shootings.md

 ![stabilizer](https://images.wondershare.com/stabilizer.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/GPk8_xpN_rA?si=YbAdgsjAKsCn_UsB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  This same complaint is often used in iPhone videography – it is difficult to follow because the video is shaking.
 The shaking is what happens when the video lacks stability – remember that most professional camera work is done with cameras which are on some form of frame or tripod to keep the camera still.
 It isn’t that an iPhone is heavy – it is more to do with the video being hard to keep still, especially if our attention is distracted.
 For the best videos, people should invest in some form of tripod for their phone.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/2En1CHbiYwA?si=jZKzTr9EIT2ShjGK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Use Light Properly